Donaciano Vigil House

 The Donaciano Vigil House is an adobe house built in 1832 in Santa Fe, New Mexico.
 It was listed on the National Register of Historic Places in 1972.
-It was home of Donaciano Vigil, the first Hispanic governor of New Mexico.
+It was home of Donaciano Vigil, the first Hispanic governor of New Mexico under US rule.

 It was a very active site of civil and political activity.
 Vigil lived in the property with his large family.

 The Donaciano Vigil House is a single-story adobe structure with a large interior patio.
 It is constructed in Territorial style.
 A restoration of the house began in 1959.